A common question we receive is does life insurance cover suicide?

 Does group life insurance cover suicide?

 Group life insurance is a type of life insurance that is typically offered through employers.
-It is important to know that group life insurance policies often have different rules and regulations regarding suicide than individual policies.
+It is important to know that group life insurance policies often have different rules and regulations regarding suicide than individual life insurance policies.

 For example, some group life insurance policies will pay out a death benefit to the beneficiary if the policyholder dies by suicide, while other group policies will only return the premiums that were paid for the life insurance.